XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Evaluation

-In the case study for domain experts, we aim to gauge the ability of domain experts to quickly validate and select \ac{ML} models using \name{XAutoML}.
-Particularly interesting are potential effects of information overloading \cite{Poursabzi-Sangdeh2021} as domain experts are exposed to much information they can not understand, for example, the importance of hyperparameters or the search space overview.

-Participants were provided with a data set tailored to their professional background, instead of participants using their personal data sets, to eliminate effects of different data sets.
-They were selected to be \begin{enumerate*} \item a classification problem, \item a relevant problem in the according domain, \item not trivially-solved by an \ac{ML} algorithm, and \item simple enough to be solvable by a domain expert by hand. \end{enumerate*} For example, participants with a healthcare background were asked to create an \ac{ML} model predicting a high risk for a stroke based on eleven continuous and categorical features \cite{Fedesoriano2021}.
-Besides the raw data, domain experts were also provided with a description of all features and were allowed to familiarise with the data set.
+Participants with domain expertise were provided with a dataset tailored to their professional background, instead of participants using their personal ones, to eliminate effects of different datasets.
+They were selected to be \begin{enumerate*} \item a classification problem, \item a relevant problem in the corresponding domain, \item not trivially-solved by an \ac{ML} algorithm, and \item solvable by a domain expert. \end{enumerate*} For example, participants with a healthcare background were asked to create an \ac{ML} model predicting a high risk for a stroke based on 11 continuous and categorical features \cite{Fedesoriano2021}.
+Besides the raw data, participants were also provided with a description of all features and were allowed to familiarise themselves with the dataset.
+Participants without domain expertise were given one of the domain datasets at random.

-Afterwards, each domain expert was asked to use the visualization to validate some of the produced models.
-The goal was to either find a model the domain expert was willing to use or determine that the produced models are not helpful and that the \ac{AutoML} optimization should be repeated.
-To guide the exploration of the participants, we created a set of information-retrieval tasks listed in Table~\ref{tab:tasks_domain_experts} in the Appendix.
-All tasks only concerned general information provided in \name{XAutoML} or validating the behaviour of an \ac{ML} model and required no specific \ac{ML} knowledge.